Brooks – The City of 100 Hellos: Synopsis

 The 49-minute film, directed by Brandy Yanchyk and produced by Brandy Y Productions, gives a glimpse into the lives of many of the new immigrants, refugees, and temporary foreign workers that have moved to Brooks, Alberta, Canada.
 It also explores the challenges they face and looks at how long-time residents of Brooks feel about the new immigration in their community.
 The main attraction for the newcomers is the local meat packing plant owned by XL Foods Lakeside Packers Inc. that employed about 2,000 workers from across the world.
-The title The City of 100 Hellos comes from assessment that over 100 languages are spoken in Brooks from 60 to 70 different countries with many languages and dialects.
+The title The City of 100 Hellos comes from assessment that over 100 languages are spoken in Brooks from 60 to 70 countries with many languages and dialects.
 The film also explores Brooks' 100-year history as it celebrates its centennial anniversary and shows how the demographics are changing.
 The city incorporated as a village on July 14, 1910.